Spend 5 Minutes To Learn

 Being a long season and a popular sport, the NBA gathers plenty of betting action.
 It has lots of teams, lots of players, and lots of games.

-For this reason, the betting markets are wide, you can bet until the end of time.
+For this reason, the betting markets are wide, and you can bet until the end of time.

 Plus, with online sportsbooks having more and more popularity, it’s even better.
 You don’t have to move to a local retail bookie, you can do it from anywhere, anytime.